SixArm/mast-cell-help/topics/bile-acid-sequestrants/index.md

 Bile acid sequestrants, also known as bile acid-binding resins or simply bile sequestrants, are a class of medications primarily used to lower high levels of cholesterol in the blood.
 They work by binding to bile acids in the intestines, which reduces the reabsorption of bile acids and cholesterol, ultimately leading to lower levels of LDL (low-density lipoprotein) cholesterol in the bloodstream.

-Key points:
+**Key points**:

-* How They Work: Bile acids are produced in the liver from cholesterol and play a crucial role in the digestion and absorption of dietary fats.
+* **How They Work**: Bile acids are produced in the liver from cholesterol and play a crucial role in the digestion and absorption of dietary fats.
 Bile acid sequestrants are not absorbed into the bloodstream but work in the gastrointestinal tract.
 They bind to bile acids in the small intestine, forming complexes that are then excreted in the feces.
 The body's response to this loss of bile acids is to increase the conversion of cholesterol into new bile acids, thus reducing the amount of cholesterol in the blood.

 Uses: Bile acid sequestrants are primarily prescribed to lower elevated LDL cholesterol levels in people with high cholesterol (hypercholesterolemia).
 High LDL cholesterol is a risk factor for atherosclerosis and coronary heart disease.
 These medications can also be used in combination with other cholesterol-lowering drugs, such as statins, to achieve better control of cholesterol levels.